 Efforts from local leaders in the city of Kingsport from 2003 through 2005 sought to extend Interstate 26 further north to the Virginia state line near Morrison City.
 The local chamber of commerce and other officials lobbied their congressional delegation and state legislators successfully in an effort to boost the local economy.
 As announced by U.S. Senators Bill Frist (R-TN) and Lamar Alexander (R-TN), and Representative Bill Jenkins (R-TN) as part of the Safe, Accountable, Flexible, and Efficient Transportation Equity Act: A Legacy for Users (SAFETEA-LU) highway bill, the I-26 extension received official approval on August 2, 2005.7

 The I-26 extension superseded an alternate plan to renumber the remainder of Interstate 181 as “Interstate 126.”
-However with Tennessee 126 routed nearby in Kingsport, that plan never came to fruition due to the potential confusion of two similar numbers placed so closely.2
+However with State Route 126 routed nearby in Kingsport, that plan never came to fruition due to the potential confusion of two similar numbers placed so closely.2

 East End – Charleston, South Carolina

 I-26 east ended as two-lane ramps partitioned for U.S. 17 (Septima Clark Expressway) south.
 Adjacent ramps connected with King Street (U.S. 78 north) and Meeting Street (U.S. 52 north).
 Both ramps remain in use, though Exit 221B serves only Meeting Street as Septima Clark Expressway east was dismantled along with Silas Pearman Bridge.
 Photo taken 01/18/04.